The Views of the Millennium

 Response: The “little while” likely refers to the time period of intense persecution of Christians leading up to the Jewish-Roman War of AD 67–70.
 In fact, Peter said something very telling in the mid/late AD 60s, which indicates Satan had been loosed: “Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”
 Remember, Satan had been bound by Jesus back in AD 30 (see above); but by the AD 60s Satan was once again on the loose…although “the devil knew his time was short” (12:12).
 In fact, Paul said in around AD 58 that Satan would be “crushed shortly” (Rom.
 16:20).
 These time statements all fit perfectly with Satan’s demise in AD 70.
 For more about the destruction of Satan, see my article “The Crushing of Satan.”

-For an in-depth discussion of the issues described in this article, see my book End Is Here: How the New Testament’s Prophecies Were Fulfilled, which will be available for purchase Summer 2024.
+For an in-depth discussion of the issues described in this article, get my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 By Alex Polyak, Director of The Bible Fulfilled, 7/27/24